 Once we’ve highlighted the words with the target skill, we practice reading just the words.

 Do we have that down?
-Ok good, now we can put them in context – the context of the sentence.
+Ok good.
+So now we can put them in context – the context of the sentence.

 Now, we can successfully read the sentences and talk about what they mean!

-Let them get really confidence reading these sentence.
+Let them get really confident reading these sentences.

 I got really confident driving around my neighborhood, but it didn’t just happen in one day.